Puppy Parenting 101

-See our article on Getting Started for great tips on how to housetrain a Goldendoodle puppy and teach them how to do their business outside, in their crate — and off the rug.
+See our article on How to Train A Goldendoodle for great tips on how to housetrain a Goldendoodle puppy and teach them how to do their business outside, in their crate — and off the rug.

 It should go without saying that you should never slap or hit your puppy as a punishment.
 Remember, puppies absolutely love getting attention and making you happy, and successful discipline is a simple matter of reinforcing good behavior with praise, treats and lots of pets.

 Getting physical with your puppy will only confuse them and can cause harmful side-effects such as “hand-shy” trauma — or the fear of hands.
 Your puppy may also develop an element of fear in your presence and may even begin avoid you.
 At worst, your dog can become defensive and even feel the need to protect itself.
 Of course, a puppy may also consider your slaps and taps as a playful gesture, and respond with equal roughhousing and set you back even further.
 For these reasons and good animal care, disciplining your dog should never involve physical punishment.